JetBrains/compose-multiplatform/README.md

 ## Getting latest version of Compose Multiplatform ##

-See https://github.com/JetBrains/compose-jb/tags for the latest build number.
+See https://github.com/JetBrains/compose-jb/releases/latest for the latest stable release or https://github.com/JetBrains/compose-jb/releases for all stable and dev releases.